‘Dancing With The Stars’ 2017: Cast Reveals BTS Footage Ahead Of Season 24

 Dancing With The Stars cast members Witney Carson and Chris Kattan, Peta Murgatroyd and Nick Viall, Sasha Farber and Simone Biles, Kym Herjavek and Mr. T, Keo Motsepe and Charo, and Artem Chigvintsev and Nancy Kerrigan have all been keeping their dance practices on the DL.

 As previously reported by the Inquisitr, the 2017 Dancing With The Stars cast has also been working on their team names.
-Since the report, Sasha Farber and Simone Biles have come up with theirs: Team Golden Giggles!
+Since the report, Sasha Farber and Simone Biles have come up with theirs; Team Golden Giggles!
 To see the names that other cast members have come up with, click here!

 Dancing With The Stars Season 24 kicks off on Monday, March 20 on ABC.
 Will you be tuning in?